-The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
-To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
-The Company monitors capital using a gearing ratio, which is net debt divided by total capital and net debt.
-The Company includes within net debt, interest bearing loans and borrowings and interest accrued on borrowings.
+The company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
+To maintain or adjust the capital structure, the company may return capital to shareholders or issue new shares.
+The entire source of funding is through equity.